ember-learn/guides-source/guides/release/tutorial/part-1/orientation.md

   </div>
 </div>

-You can exit out of the development server at any time by typing `Ctrl + C` into the terminal window where `ember server` is running.
+You can exit out of the development server at any time by typing `Ctrl + C` (for Mac `Cmd + C`) into the terminal window where `ember server` is running.
 That is, typing the "C" key on your keyboard _while_ holding down the "Ctrl" key at the same time.
 Once it has stopped, you can start it back up again with the same `ember server` command.
 We recommend having two terminal windows open: one to run the server in background, another to type other Ember CLI commands.

 ## Editing Files and Live Reload